mdb/mdb.github.io/source/blog/2012-08-15-using-mocha-to-test-a-node-server.html.markdown

 date: 2012/08/15
 tags: javascript, node.js, mocha, tdd
 thumbnail: pattern_thumb.png
+teaser: Using Node.js's fork to write tests against a server.
 ---

 How do you write Mocha tests against a Node.js server and run the tests during development, presumably while your server is already running?